lrotermund/slides/README.md

 go install golang.org/x/tools/cmd/present@latest
 ```

-Then change to the slide directory and run:
+Make sure that your GOPATH is set correctly, then change to the slide directory and run:

 ```sh
 present